microsoft/TypeScript-Handbook/pages/Modules.md

 mathLib.isPrime(2); // ERROR: can't use the global definition from inside a module
 ```

-It can also be used as a global variable, but only inside of a script:
+It can also be used as a global variable, but only inside of a script.
+(A script is a file with no imports or exports.)

 ```ts
 mathLib.isPrime(2);